GoLand includes several predefined keymaps and lets you customize frequently used shortcuts.

 Each keymap file contains only the differences relative to the parent keymap.

-You can use these files to share your custom keymaps with team members.
-To export your keymap, copy the corresponding file, and then import it by placing it in the keymaps directory on another GoLand installation.
+You can use these files to share your custom keymaps with team members or between your IDE instances.
+Copy the corresponding keymap file and put it in the keymaps directory on another GoLand installation.

 Conflicts with global OS shortcuts